 Ultimately, our goal is to break the intergenerational cycle of trauma and abuse.
 Children who experience the trauma of domestic violence are more likely to continue the cycle of abuse when they grow up.
-By making sure all California kids have the chance to grow up in safe, healthy homes, we’re building a better future for the next generation.
+By making sure all kids have the chance to grow up in safe, healthy homes, we’re building a better future for the next generation.

 SOCIAL JUSTICE: Our work is in support of a fair and accessible legal system that promotes a just society.